andreborgesdev/Thesis-Notes/gRPC.md

 - Lookaside Load Balancing - it has the benefits of our client-side load balancing but the logic of load balancing a client we extract that into a central load balancer that is not part of the data plane, so we are not gonna have that extra hop, the load balancer sits to the side and basically just feed the client with updated lists of healthy backends upstreams, at the same time it also monitors the backend tendencies which services and endpoints are healthy or not.
 That is also the perfect place where we can introduce advanced routing or rollout strategies.
 We just extract logic from the client, from the data plane into a central place it only looks very much like a service mesh because what the lookaside load balance really is just a control plane for the GRPC clients.
 Proxyless RPC Mesh.

+The main benefits of gRPC are:

+- Modern, high-performance, lightweight RPC framework.
+- Contract-first API development, using Protocol Buffers by default, allowing for language agnostic implementations.
+- Tooling available for many languages to generate strongly-typed servers and clients.
+- Supports client, server, and bi-directional streaming calls.
+- Reduced network usage with Protobuf binary serialization.

+These benefits make gRPC ideal for:

+- Lightweight microservices where efficiency is critical.
+- Polyglot systems where multiple languages are required for development.
+- Point-to-point real-time services that need to handle streaming requests or responses.

 ## Weaknesses

 - Load Balancing - we basically run our RPCs over a single long-lived connection so it means that we need some sort of load balancer to take those RPCs and pull each stream out individually and then maintain back-end connections.
 - Error handling is really bad
 - No support for browser JS
 - Breaking API changes